|About: Due to their strong hunting instinct, cats are at risk of snake bites or be prey to large constrictor snakes.Symptoms:

 Mycotoxins destroy skeletal muscle cells, the break down of muscle fibre releases myoglobin (a protein in the muscle cells) into the blood plasma results in rhabdomyolysis which can seriously damage the kidneys.

 Antivenom (also known as antivenin) is used to counteract the effects of the venom.
 It is obtained by ‘milking’ snakes of their venom, which is diluted and a small amount is injected into horses or sheep.
 These animals mount an immune response, producing antibodies against the venom.
 Antibodies bind to the venom, thus neutralising it.
 However, they are not able to reverse the damage already done.
 This is why it is so important to seek immediate veterinary treatment.

-Puncture wounds may not necessarily be observed, they are either hidden by the fur or due to localised swelling.
+Puncture wounds may not necessarily be apparent, they are either hidden by the fur or due to localised swelling.
 So don’t assume that the absence of puncture marks means your cat has not been bitten by a snake.
-The most common areas cats are bitten are the face, neck, chest, and limbs.
+The most common areas cats are bitten are the face, neck, chest, and forelimbs.

 There are two stages which develop after a snake bite, pre-paralytic and paralytic.
 Symptoms can develop between a few minutes to 24 hours after being bitten and may include:

-Tea coloured urine (due to breakdown of muscles)
+- Tea coloured urine (due to the breakdown of muscles)

 It is important to repeat that not all signs will be present, they may also wax and wane.